Best PC stress test tools for your CPU, GPU, and RAM

-Stress testing PC components is a highly recommended procedure in case you decide to overclock or undervolt your CPU and/or GPU, as well as when testing RAM for stability after applying an XMP or overclocking memory above its XMP certified specs.
-There are dozens of apps for stress and stability testing out there, but if you want a comprehensive list of the best PC stress testing tools for CPU, RAM, & GPU instead of spending hours scouring for the best ones, read on.
+Stress testing PC components is a highly recommended procedure if you decide to overclock or undervolt your CPU and GPU, as well as when testing RAM for stability after applying an XMP or overclocking memory above its XMP certified specs.
+There are dozens of apps for stress and stability testing out there but read on if you want a comprehensive list of the best PC stress testing tools for CPU, RAM, & GPU instead of spending hours scouring for the best ones.

-Below you’ll find a selection of CPU, GPU, and RAM stress testing apps including heavyweights such as Prime95, Cinebench, 3DMark Suite, Unigine Heaven, or MemTest86 but also a couple of highly interesting tools that do their job better than most others but aren’t as popular.
+Below you’ll find a selection of CPU, GPU, and RAM options, including heavyweights such as Prime95, Cinebench, 3DMark Suite, Unigine Heaven, or MemTest86, but also a couple of exciting tools that do their job better than most others but aren’t as popular.
 Let’s begin with the best stress testing tools for your CPU.

 When stress testing your CPU, never use a single or just a couple of tests.
 For the best results, combine synthetic tests such as Prime95 or OCCT with real-life tests such as Blender.
-And as a final step, use Realbench, which is great for simulating real-life CPU loads.
+And as a final step, use Realbench, which is excellent for simulating real-life CPU loads.
 And always use a monitoring tool.
 We recommend HWiNFO.
-Finally, WHEA errors are very important when stress testing and testing for stability so make sure to monitor for those.
+Finally, WHEA errors are critical when stress testing and testing for stability, so make sure to monitor for those.

-HWiNFO displays WHEA errors by default (just look for it near the end of its sensor list); another reason to use it while testing the CPU.
-We also recommend HWiNFO when testing the GPU since the app includes readings from every thermal sensor available in your graphics card, on top of the usual current and voltage readings.
+HWiNFO displays WHEA errors by default (look for it near the end of its sensor list); another reason to use it while testing the CPU.
+We also recommend HWiNFO when testing the GPU since the app includes readings from every thermal sensor in your graphics card on top of the usual current and voltage readings.

-A comprehensive test should last for about eight hours but if you’re in a hurry an hour of testing should be just fine.
-If you want to test both memory and CPU (in case you OCed both the memory and the CPU) use the Blend test.
+A comprehensive test should last for about eight hours, but an hour of testing should be just fine if you’re in a hurry.
+If you want to test both memory and CPU (if you OCed both the memory and the CPU), use the Blend test.
 Do not forget that Prime95 isn’t a perfect stress test.
 For the best results, combine it with other tools (Blender, Cinebench, Y-Cruncher).

 OCCT is a comprehensive stress testing suite that includes tests for every major component.
 CPU, GPU, and memory.

 We love Blender benchmark because it can detect errors on your CPU even after the CPU passes torture tools such as Prime95 or OCCT.
 The reason?
 Well, this isn’t a synthetic test that puts the CPU under unreasonable loads that would never happen in real life.
-Blender uses the CPU for 3D rendering, which means heavy loads but not in an unreasonable and unrealistic way.
+Blender uses the CPU for 3D rendering, which means heavy loads but not unreasonably and unrealistically.

 Cinebench R32 is another excellent CPU stress test.
 This is another benchmark that isn’t synthetic.
 Instead, it uses the Cinema 4D rendering engine, thus putting the CPU under real multithreaded loads that are better in detecting errors and instabilities than tools such as Prime95.

 We recommend just putting the multithreaded CPU test on loop (File->Preferences->Custom Minimum Test Duration) and running it overnight or for about an hour or so.
-You’ll notice we’ve put the R23 version in the list but it doesn’t really matter which version you’re using.
-As long as you have the option to set a custom render test duration it doesn’t matter.
+You’ll notice we’ve put the R23 version in the list, but it doesn’t matter which version you’re using.
+As long as you have the option to set a custom render test duration, it doesn’t matter.

 Y-Cruncher is a multithreaded Pi-compute simulator.
-It’s another synthetic benchmark but we recommend it in combination with Prime95/OCCT and Blender/Cinebench because it can find errors even when you successfully run other stress testing tools on this list.
-It’s a great way to test for stability and you should let it run for a while after stress testing your CPU with other tools.
+It’s another synthetic benchmark, but we recommend it combined with Prime95/OCCT and Blender/Cinebench because it can find errors even when you successfully run other stress testing tools on this list.
+It’s a great way to test for stability, and you should let it run for a while after stress testing your CPU with other tools.

 Once you run Realbench, the app will torture your PC with image editing in GIMP, x.264 image compression in Handbrake, and a heavy multitasking scenario as its final testing step.
 You also have access to the benchmark tool.
 Finally, you can use Realbench for stress testing your GPU, but there are better tools for that.